-What has stood out across all of these projects is the critical aspect of planning for managing data collation.
-That is to ask yourself the key question throughout both planning and implementation as to what actual information are you seeking as part of your engagement process.
+What has stood out across all of these community engagement projects is the critical aspect of planning for managing data collation.
+That is to ask yourself the key question throughout both planning and implementation as to what actual information are you seeking as part of your process.

-Here are four simple questions to consider for capturing data as part of your engagement process:
+Here are four simple questions to consider for capturing data as part of your community engagement process:

 - What data do you need?
 What information are you actually seeking?
 Will anecdotal evidence be enough?
 Do you need empirical data and why?